TrustworthyComputing/ZeroJava-compiler/README.md

 In order to make the Zilch compiler script (`zc`) executable type `chmod +x ./zc`.

-Then, use the `zc` script to compile Zilch programs to TinyRAM assembly code.
+Then, use the `zc` script to compile Zilch programs to ZMIPS assembly code.

-Our compiler also supports TinyRAM analysis and optimizations.
+Our compiler also supports ZMIPS analysis and optimizations.
 In order to enable the optimizer pass the argument `-opts` to `zc` script after the zilch program.

 Below are some usage examples and we also demonstrate the optimizer.